SRGSSR/pillarbox-apple/docs/README.md

 # Overview

-Pillarbox is the modern SRG SSR player ecosystem.
+Pillarbox is the modern SRG SSR player platform.

 ## Compatibility